To ensure your safety and to avoid delays, please follow these instructions. This will help to ensure your comfort and reduce complications.

 No Food or Drink

 Follow the prep instructions that were given to you by your physician.
 Take medications as your physician directed you.
-Do not eat or drink after midnight before your procedure.
+Do not eat or drink before your procedure, per instructions.
 Doing so can create life-threatening complications that can result in the cancellation of your procedure.

 Leave Valuables at Home